Toshiki Kaifu: Premiership (1989–1991)

 On 10 August 1991, Kaifu became the first leader of a major country to make an official visit to China and break China's diplomatic isolation after the 1989 Tiananmen Square protests and massacre.
 Kaifu ended Japan's participation in economic sanctions against China and offered $949.9 million in loans and an additional $1.5 million in emergency aid following flood damage in southern China in June and July.
 In 1991 he sent the Maritime Self-Defense Force to the Persian Gulf in the wake of the Gulf War.

 Throughout his two Cabinets, Kaifu's faction was too small to push through the reforms he sought, and the continuing repercussions of the Sagawa Express scandal caused problems.
 He resigned in November 1991 and was replaced by Kiichi Miyazawa.

 In 1994, he left the LDP to become head of the newly-founded New Frontier Party.
 He was then nominated by Ichirō Ozawa and Tsutomu Hata as prime minister in June 1994 against the LDP-Socialist coalition candidate Tomiichi Murayama but lost in the Diet vote.
 He supported Ozawa's party until he returned to LDP in 2003.
 He was defeated in the election of 2009 by DPJ candidate Mitsunori Okamoto, which witnessed the end of almost uninterrupted LDP dominance since 1955.
 At the time of his defeat, he was the longest-serving member of the lower house of the Diet, and he was also the first former prime minister to be defeated at a re-election since 1963.

+Economics

+The economic policies of him and his predecessor are seen as part of the neoliberal cycle by Post keynesians.

+Later life

+In June 1994, when the Liberal Democratic Party supported Socialist Party Chairman Tomiichi Murayama for Prime Minister to realise a coalition, Kaifu defected and became the joint candidate for the coalition who had supported the Hata Cabinet.
+He lost to Murayama in the nomination for prime minister.
+In December, the parties that had supported him merged into the New Frontier Party with Kaifu as president.
+He held the position for one year.